-With his background in farming and construction, combined with his love of the retailing experience, it was a natural progression to open a country store, but not just any country store thanks to their 11,000 square foot facility they also stock some of the finest lumber and equipment in the area.
+With his background in farming and construction, combined with his love of the retailing experience, it was a natural progression to open a country store.
+And not just any country store, but one that – thanks to their 11,000 square foot facility – stocks some of the finest lumber and equipment in the area.

 Despite being a local amenity, Sydney does face challenges.

 “Being a smaller store, the level of competition is strong when competing against the big box stores.
-We overcome these challenges by offering competitive prices and service that is undoubtedly better than our competitors are,” says Sydney.
+We overcome these challenges by offering competitive prices and service that is undoubtedly better than our competitors are,” Sydney says.

-No matter what challenges Sydney’s faces, he always goes back to the one thing that keeps him going: community.
-He reminisces of the time he made his first sale at Timbertop.
+No matter what challenges Sydney’s come across in his career, it always goes back to the one thing that keeps him going: community.
+He’s reminded of the time he made his first sale at Timbertop.